Start with the Right Survey Questions

 Measuring employee engagement requires the use of certain questions that quantify the level of passion and commitment employees feel toward their work.
 We call these specific items anchor questions, and they are used to create a composite employee engagement score.
 Examples of our employee engagement survey questions include:

-- It is easy to become absorbed in my job.
+- It is easy to become absorbed in my job

-- I would recommend Sample Company as a great place to work.
+- I would recommend [Sample Company] as a great place to work

-- My job is stimulating and energizing.
+- My job is stimulating and energizing

-5 Keys of Employee Engagement
+5 Keys for Employee Engagement

-We use one of employee engagement survey question as a direct measure and three supporting questions to measure each of the five ENGAGEMENT MAGIC® keys.
-This allows organizations to determine which of the five keys is driving or inhibiting employee engagement and understand how to take action to improve.
+We use one of employee engagement survey questions as a direct measure and three supporting questions to measure each of the five ENGAGEMENT MAGIC® keys.
+This allows organizations to determine which of the five keys is driving or inhibiting employee engagement and then understand how to take action to improve.

 Employee Satisfaction Survey Questions

-• I have received the training I need to do my job well.
+- I have received the training I need to do my job well

-• I have the tools and resources I need to do my job well.
+- I have the tools and resources I need to do my job well

-• My supervisor treats people with fairness and respect.
+- My supervisor treats people with fairness and respect

-- My supervisor gives me regular feedback on how I am doing.
+- My supervisor gives me regular feedback on how I am doing

-- We work effectively across departments and functions.
+- We work effectively across departments and functions

-- This organization communicates well with all employees about what is going on.
+- This organization communicates well with all employees about what is going on

 - What are the greatest strengths of our organization?